 For cooking the bok choy:

-- Place the cooked bok choy on a serving plate.
+- Add the cooked bok choy to a serving plate.

 For serving the chicken: